-At June 30, 2022, the District had approximately \$55.1 million in commitments with respect to unfinished capital projects.
-The projects are funded through a combination of certificates of participation issuance and capital project apportionments from the California State Chancellor's Office.
+At June 30, 2023, the District had approximately \$25.8 million in commitments with respect to unfinished capital projects.
+The projects are funded through a combination of general obligation bond issuance and capital project apportionments from the California State Chancellor's Office.